-My first urge was to also reduce a generic 64GB RAM allocation, but then the launched QEMU containers were OOM-killed as they exceeded their memory cgroup limit.
-In practice they do not eat that much resident memory, just want to have it addressable by VMM, I guess (swap is not very used either).
+You may want to tune the default generic 64MB RAM allocation, so your launched QEMU containers are not OOM-killed as they exceeded their memory cgroup limit.
+In practice they do not eat that much resident memory, just want to have it addressable by VMM, I guess (swap is not very used either), at least not until active builds start (then it depends on make program parallelism level you allow, e.g. by MAXPARMAKES envoar for ci\build.sh, and on the number of Jenkins "executors" assigned to the build agent).

-- It may be needed to revert the generated "os/arch" to x86\64 (and let QEMU handle the rest) in the /tmp/x file, and re-try the definition:
+It may be needed to revert the generated "os/arch" to x86\64 (and let QEMU handle the rest) in the /tmp/x file, and re-try the definition: